SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Required inputs

-The setup interview should have helped you create these "inputs" and their values.
+The setup interview should have helped you create these required `inputs` and their values.
 They are in the `jobs:` section.
 They look something like this:

 ```yml
         with:
           SERVER_URL: "${{ secrets.SERVER_URL }}"
           DOCASSEMBLE_DEVELOPER_API_KEY: "${{ secrets.DOCASSEMBLE_DEVELOPER_API_KEY }}"
 ```

+`SERVER_URL` is the url of the docassemble server the tests should run on.

+`DOCASSEMBLE_DEVELOPER_API_KEY` is the API key that you created for the account on your server that will store the Project in the Playground while the tests are being run.
+You probably created this in the setup interview.
+Alternatively, your organization admin may have created it.

+We recommend keeping the API key a GitHub secret for security reasons, but the server url can be type in plainly.
+For example `SERVER_URL: "https://apps-test.suffolklitlab.com"`.

 ### Optional inputs